 Pixel 8a · f/1.89 · 1/469s · 5.43mm · ISO46

 The ultra-wide-angle camera doesn’t feature auto-focus, so can’t be used for close-ups or macro photography.
-Therefore, for close-up photography you’re best bet is to use the main camera, and when using this, the results are good, with a nice level of background blur, as well as reasonably close focus for some things, like flowers as shown above.
+Therefore, for close-up photography, you’re best bet is to use the main camera as the results are good, with a nice level of background blur, as well as reasonably close focus for some things, like flowers as shown above.

 Northern lights captured with the Google Pixel 8A.
 Photo JW